Rewards for a reluctant departure22nd December 2018

 The forecast suggested otherwise but Sunday brought some decent weather before rain finally arrived in the evening.
 By then, I was back in Douglas so it was far from being an irritation.
-After the previous day’s exertions, some lighter activity was in order and there were matters needing attention before I head off for an excursion in any case.
+After the previous day’s exertions, some lighter activity was in order and matters were needing attention before I headed off for an excursion in any case.
 This was not going to be a day that brought disappointment.

 Inspired by it being cloudy by the time that I reached the place on a walk from Port Erin in July 2011, I decided that a longer visit to Castletown was in order.
 Handily, it remained sunny for much of the time that I was so some photography was allowed before the arrival of cloudier skies put a stop to such endeavours.
 Thus, I made up for any shortfall from my previous encounter with the place.

 Having pottered about Castletown while making some photos of what was there, I decided to go further afield and retraced more of my steps from July 2011.
 Though without a map because of low expectations, my memory more than compensated, and useful footpath signs filled in any gaps as I wandered along a circuit that took in Scarlett Point with views of Castletown Bay and Bay ny Carrickey to be savoured in addition to those of the coastline along which I passed.